Bruno-Petersen/revops-guide/docs/communication/2022-02-11-communication.md

 ## Communication skills matter

 We all communicate all the time.
-Constant communications does not guarantee that we always succeed at communicating, though.
+Constant communication does not guarantee that we always succeed at communicating, though.
-Clearly articulating your point, while presenting, in conversation or in writing is a crucial skill regardless of profession.
+Clearly articulating your point, while presenting, in conversation, or writing is a crucial skill regardless of profession.

 Excelling at different types of communication is especially valuable in revenue operations.
 The list of areas where these skills matter is long: asking insightful questions helps uncover problems, active listening builds trust with others, presenting the latest analysis informs strategic decisions, and writing a thoughtful email or Slack message avoids delays and frustration that come from misunderstandings.